 3) Location, location, location!

 Ever wonder why no one sows tomatoes direct into the soil?
 Its not that they wouldn't grow - they would.

 But tomato plants grow new roots from any part of the stem buried in the soil.
 So when you plant them out you can plant it deeper than it was in its original pot.
 The new roots that grow will not only stabilise the plant but will mean they will require less frequent watering when its hot and not suffer as badly when its windy.

-Tomatoes are hungry!
-So, even before you plant your seedling you need to prepare the planting site.
+Tomato plants are hungry!
+So, even before you plant your tomato seedling you need to prepare the planting site.
 With a Tomato Planter simply buy the best vegetable or specific tomato compost that you can find.